biju-j/AScanner/README.md

 Prerequisite: JAVA_HOME with MAVEN to be setup.
 1. git clone AScanner repository.
+2. Checkout master branch.
-2. Check every pom.xml testng.xml Dockerfile and docker-compose.xml is copied
+   Check every pom.xml testng.xml Dockerfile and docker-compose.xml is available
 3. The Tests can be run in
    a.
 Standalone mode
    b.
 Grid based